Kyuu-Ji/htb-write-up/pit/write-up-pit.md

 snmpwalk -v2c -c public 10.10.10.241 . | tee snmp.out
 ```

-There is a potential username _michelle_.
+There is a potential username:
+- _michelle_

 Searching for web files:
 ```